Zazu Nova

 Zazu Nova, often known mononymously as Nova, was an American gay liberation activist and founding member of Gay Youth.
-A Black transgender woman, she moved to New York City as a young adult and worked on Christopher Street as a prostitute, often in drag.
+A Black queen, (Note: At the time, the term "transgender" was not well known, and "drag queen" was not considered applicable as Nova could not afford drag clothing, but she adopted female affect.
+In later interviews, Nova's friends referred to her with she/her pronouns.) she moved to New York City as a young adult and worked on Christopher Street as a prostitute, often in drag.
 She later had a leading role in the Stonewall riots and joined the Gay Liberation Front.
 In 1970, Nova helped found the New York chapter of Gay Youth to provide support for people too young to participate in the GLF.
 She disappeared shortly after the GLF disbanded.

 Early life

 Nova was born in Syracuse, New York, in the late 1940s.
 She was raised religious and kept her Unitarian beliefs throughout her life.
 By the time she left Syracuse, Nova had been sent to prison on several occasions for unknown reasons.
 She moved to New York City in 1965 with dreams of finding success as a playwright on Broadway or at La MaMa Experimental Theatre Club.

 In New York City, Nova worked on Christopher Street as a prostitute, often in drag under the name "Zazu Nova, Queen of Sex," and participated in the downtown art scene.
 At the time, she wore women's clothes as frequently as men's and was known for her platinum afro, long boots, and short miniskirt.
 Nova soon became friends with queer performers Marsha P. Johnson and Agosto Machado.
 She later moved to the Upper West Side.